enkidevs/curriculum/react/introduction/fundamentals/the-react-element.md

 In **React** you'll work mainly with a more flexible concept, components, which are *wrappers* around elements that provide additional capabilities.

-To define an element you can simply:
+To define an element, you can:
 ```jsx
 // create an object representing
 // a React element